lucafilippodangelo/ASP.NET-Core/README.md

       app.Run(ctx => ctx.Response.WriteAsync("Not found"));

-# Controllers in the MVC framework, "attribute" routes
+### Controllers in the MVC framework, "attribute" routes

 - is possible use an attribute directly in the controller
   - //LD STEP13 [Route("company/[controller]/[action]")]

-# Controllers in the MVC framework, "action results"
+### Controllers in the MVC framework, "action results"

-- usually any controller inherit from "Controller" in order to be able to use MVC features like "IActionResult" so send something back to the client
+- usually any controller inherit from "Controller" in order to be able to use mvc features like "IActionResult" so send something back to the client.
+The result is incapsulated in an object that implement the "IActionResult" interface.
-  - usually the RESULT IS INCAPSULATED in an OBJECT THAT IMPLEMENT "IActionResult" INTERFACE.

-- MIN 2:00, he talks about the CONTROLLER and all the informations that I can get from the "HttpObject".
-- es. "this.context.request"

-- MIN 3:40 "CONTENT" result

-- MIN 7:00 after he create the code to SEND BACK AN OBJECT by "ObjectResult" //LD STEP14
+- //LD STEP14 code to send back an object by "ObjectResult"

     public class HomeController : Controller
     {